Alistair-Crompton/DGTCentaurMods/README.md

+Person going by the name of Alistair Crompton, please ensure you are following the license terms

 # DGT Centaur mods (Alistair's version)

 The [original](https://github.com/EdNekebno/DGTCentaurMods) DGT Centaur mods project adds features to the DGT Centaur electronic chessboard.